mrouhi13/thiswayyoufools/_posts/how-to-deploy-django-based-projects.md

 Finally
 -------
-We reboot the server to check everything is okay and all configuration correctly work:
+We reboot the server to check everything is okay and that all configuration correctly work:

 -     sudo reboot

-After all these things, check your domain (or IP or localhost if your on a test environment) and you must see something like this:
+After all these things, check your domain (localhost), and you must see something like this:

 ![Final Result!](/assets/blog/how-to-deploy-django-based-projects/final-result.jpg 'Final Result')